abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

-i used the file that you have proved for us to use which i have done i have made connection to category and icatogroy there is red line under ICategoryRepository in cateogryReposirty
+i used the file that you have proved for us to use which i have done i have made connection to category and icatogroy there is red line under ICategoryRepository in cateogryReposirty i fix the problem which was a spelling mistake of catefory